Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Ad-hoc Coding over Teleportation Channels

-In Fig.~\ref{fig:WernerStateEvolution} we report the state evolution of the \ac{EPR} pairs purified by \eqref{eq:DeautschProbEvol} and assuming to start from the Werner state with $\mathcal{F}_0 = 0.8$.
-As shown in \eqref{eq:OneStepPurWerner}, and as depicted in Fig.~\ref{fig:WernerStateEvolution}, the quantum teleportation channel after one step of purification becomes asymmetric in the conventional sense (i.e., $p_\mathrm{X} = p_\mathrm{Y}$).
+In Fig.~\ref{fig:WernerStateEvolution} we report the state evolution of the \ac{EPR} pairs distilled by \eqref{eq:DeautschProbEvol} and assuming to start from the Werner state with $\mathcal{F}_0 = 0.8$.
+As shown in \eqref{eq:OneStepPurWerner}, and as depicted in Fig.~\ref{fig:WernerStateEvolution}, the quantum teleportation channel after one step of distillation becomes asymmetric in the conventional sense (i.e., $p_\mathrm{X} = p_\mathrm{Y}$).
 More in general, this happens whenever the previous state has $C_{i-1} = D_{i-1}$.
 In fact, having a state with parameter $\{A, B, C, D\}$ equal to $\{A, B, k, k\}$, by applying \eqref{eq:DeautschProbEvol} we end up to a state with $\{A^2+B^2, 2\,k^2, 2\,k^2, 2\,AB\}$ where the common normalization factor has been omitted.
-Observing the purification procedure only between $i=0$ and $i=4$, it seems that having an asymmetric channel at step $i$ provides a state with $C_{i+1} = D_{i+1}$ at step $i+1$.
+Observing the distillation procedure only between $i=0$ and $i=4$, it seems that having an asymmetric channel at step $i$ provides a state with $C_{i+1} = D_{i+1}$ at step $i+1$.
 However, this is not true in general as has been reported in the plot evolving the state from step $i=3$ to $i=4$ (or by checking \eqref{eq:DeautschProbEvol}).
 The fact that we have $C_2 = D_2$ is a consequence of the Werner state assumption $B_0 = C_0 = D_0$ and not due to $B_1 = C_1$.
 Noted that this initial behavior is not recursive we observe that the teleportation channel tends to be asymmetric in the sense that $D_i \gg B_i+C_i$ for $i > i_\mathrm{min}$ where $i_\mathrm{min}$ depends on the initial fidelity $1 - \rho_0$.
-Hence, from Fig.~\ref{fig:WernerStateEvolution} we conclude that exploiting the asymmetry in such equivalent channels could play a key role to improve the performance of quantum communication protocols.
+We conclude that asymmetries arise in the distilled pairs.
+Hence, exploiting this feature of distillation protocols could play a key role to improve the performance of quantum communication.